usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-2/In-Class-Materials/Activity: Stakeholder Selection and Interview Assignment.md

 6\.
 Practice your conversation with a cohort member and enlist their feedback.
 Use their feedback to polish your engagement strategy.
 This is optional.

-**Definition of Done & Deadline for Completion:** Part 1 must be completed in Module 2\.
+**Definition of done & deadline for completion:** Part 1 must be completed in Module 2.
 By the end of Module 2, you will need to provide a document for approval that includes:

 * The four stakeholders you intend to interview
-* Your list of questions you plan to ask for feedback (Optional).
+* Your list of questions you plan to ask for feedback (optional)

-## Instructions \- Part 2: Engage
+## Instructions - Part 2: Engage

 These interviews will test your hypotheses about the sphere of influence for your stakeholder selections and give you experience conducting influencing conversations.